-The Youngs, the fabulously rich family in Crazy Rich Asians, were not explicitly Peranakan in the book on which the film is based upon – the idea to make them Peranakan came from the film’s production designer, Nelson Coates.
+The Youngs, the fabulously rich family in Crazy Rich Asians, were not explicitly Peranakan in the book on which the film is based upon – the idea to give their home Peranakan stylings came from the film’s production designer, Nelson Coates.

 Yahoo Lifestyle Singapore had a chat with the award-winning set design guru when he was in Singapore last week for Fortune’s Brainstorm Design conference, the highlight event of Singapore Design Week.
 Crazy Rich Asians won best production design for a contemporary film at the Art Directors Guild Production Design Awards last month.
 Coates was instrumental in the look of the film, which was directed by Jon Chu.